ijemmao/task_bot/slack_bot.md

-# Make your own Slack Bot integration
+# Make a Slack Bot!

 In this assignment we'll be building a Slack bot.
 The bot will be able to do things like respond to messages and message users as they join your Slack team.
 It will be a simple [Node.js](https://nodejs.org/en/) and [Express.js](http://expressjs.com/) app and run on [Heroku](https://www.heroku.com/).
 Don't worry if you haven't used these technologies before– all will be explained.